 From the Hebrew name שְׁמוּאֵל (Shemu'el)

-which could mean either "name of God"
+, which could mean either "name of God"

-SANDRA f Italian, English, French, Portuguese, German, Dutch, Swedish, Norwegian, Danish, Icelandic, Latvian, Lithuanian, Slovene, Croatian, Serbian, Macedonian, Romanian
+SANDRA f Italian, English, French, Spanish, Portuguese, German, Dutch, Swedish, Norwegian, Danish, Icelandic, Latvian, Lithuanian, Polish, Slovene, Croatian, Serbian, Macedonian, Czech, Romanian

 Short form of ALESSANDRA

 .
-It was introduced to the English-speaking world by author George Meredith, who used it for the heroine in his novel 'Emilia in England
+It was introduced to the English-speaking world by author George Meredith, who used it for the heroine in his novel Emilia in England

-SIMON m English, French, Swedish, Norwegian, Danish, German, Dutch, Hungarian, Slovene, Romanian, Macedonian, Georgian, Biblical, Biblical Latin, Biblical Greek
+SIMON (1) m English, French, Swedish, Norwegian, Danish, German, Dutch, Hungarian, Slovene, Romanian, Macedonian, Georgian, Biblical, Biblical Latin, Biblical Greek

 From Σίμων (Simon)

 , the New Testament Greek form of the Hebrew name שִׁמְעוֹן (Shim'on)